Islandora/islandora_usage_stats/README.md

 Caution:

 * This module, and the views/blocks it generates, does **not** respect XACML or namespace restrictions.
 * As this is a server-side tracking solution, a caching layer can prevent usage from being accurately recorded.
-If this is impacting you a [solution using JavaScript](https://github.com/discoverygarden/islandora_ga_reports) may work better.
+If this is impacting you, a solution using JavaScript may work better for you.
+Community solutions include [discoverygarden's Google Analytics module](https://github.com/discoverygarden/islandora_ga_reports) and [Diego Pino's Matomo module](https://github.com/DiegoPino/islandora_piwik/).

 ## Requirements